-The majority of the Fund's investment portfolio comprises investments in banks operating in the Russian Federation.
-Fair value of these investments is determined by the Fund in US dollars, and is dependent on the financial performance of the individual investee banks, level of market prices for similar investments, and the currency fluctuations of Russian rouble against US dollar.
-The following table purports to illustrate the combined effect on those factors on the financial position and performance of the Fund.
+The majority of the Fund's investment portfolio comprises investments in banks operating in the Russian Federation and companies in the Russian Federation and Ukraine.
+Fair value of the investments is determined by the Fund in US dollars, and is dependent on the financial performance of the individual investee banks and companies, level of market prices for similar investments, and the currency fluctuations of Russian Rouble and Ukraine's hryvnia against US dollar.
+The following table purports to illustrate the combined effect of those factors on the financial position and performance of the Fund.